Hann-Fu/Fashion-Consulting/README.md

 #### Description Authentication
 - **Model**: OpenAI CLIP(Contrastive Language-Image Pre-Training)
 - **Model Capability**: Project images and descriptions to **embeddings** in a same latent space, and calculate the **similarity score** of image and description pair.
-- **Authentation**: Use CLIP processor to make embeddings of our own dataset's image and description pairs, for these similarity score in and below 1st standard deviation, plus description word length < 100, identify as low informative description.
+- **Authentation**: Use CLIP processor to make embeddings of our own dataset's image and description pairs, for these similarity score in and below 1st standard deviation, plus description words count < 20, identify as low informative description.

 #### Baseline Model
 - **Embeddings**: Images and text are converted into embedding vectors using a CLIP processor.